American Samoan Flag

 History of the American Samoa Flag

-Because of their history with Americans on their soil, the Samoans wanted something that represented the two nations now living in harmony and the Samoans being guarded by their American allies.
+Because of their history with Americans on their soil, the Samoans wanted a symbol that represented the two nations now living in harmony and the Samoans being guarded by their American allies.
 Bringing cultural, regional and political meanings together in one flag to represent their nation.

-The bald eagle is there to represent the United States.
+The bald eagle is featured as a symbol the United States.
 The eagle is clutching two Samoan symbols: the war club which represents the government's power and the fly-whisk which represents the wisdom of traditional Samoan leaders.
-The fact that the bald eagle clutches the two Samoan symbols are to represent the guardians who watch over Samoa which incorporates both Samoa and the US.
+The fact that the bald eagle clutches the two Samoan symbols signifies the United States as guardians who watch over Samoa.

 American Samoa is located in south-eastern Samoa and the island is situated in the South Pacific Ocean, in the geographical region of Oceana.
 The area spans over 76.8 square miles and has a population of 55,519 people.
-The five islands there are volcanic and American Samoa was hit by cyclones multiple times per year between November and April however, their seasons are stable with balanced dry and wet days.
+The five islands are volcanic and American Samoa has been frequently hit by cyclones in recent years.
+Thee seasons are stable with balanced dry and wet days.

 Download American Samoa Flag Images